DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/dxTextEditor.md

 ---
 ---
 ##### shortDescription
-A base class for text editing widgets.
+A base class for text editing UI components.

 ---